g-coutos/g-coutos/README.md

 # _fullstack developer_
-- 🔭 Have been working with ReactJs and Angular.
+- 🔭 Have been working with ReactJs, Angular and Django
 - 🌱 Have been learning about back-end development with django.
 - 🫀In love with remote work.